mcbarinov/spacenote/docs/concepts.md

 - Space-level access control
 - Members have full access to their spaces
 - User management (creating and deleting users) is restricted to administrators only
+- Administrators cannot be members of spaces (admins manage system, regular users create content)
+- Users and spaces are cached in-memory for performance (see backend architecture docs)

 ### Comments